Chella Man: Art

 Man paints, designs tattoos, and has interest in fashion design.
 Man described how they find inspiration as "pulled from anything I stumble upon that I find aesthetically pleasing.
 This could be a Picasso in the MoMA or a polka-dotted hat on the NY subway."

 Featured on their YouTube channel, Man's art publication is a 3-minute long visual performance, The Beauty of Being Deaf, promoting a jewelry collection that transforms hearing aids into ear jewelry.
 Man stated they created this jewelry collection as a way to introduce Deaf people into the fashion industry, as well as removing the stigma for wearing hearing aids and cochlear implants.
 They state, "Yet the appearance of hearing aids and cochlear implants have always created a disconnect.
 The pieces never felt like me, and I had no control over their designs.
 I always found myself brainstorming ways to reclaim the machinery that had become a part of me."

 In March 2023, they released a short film The Device That Turned Me Into A Cyborg Was Born The Same Year I Was, which "explores [their] complex relationship with the cochlear implant, and navigating identity between the deaf and hearing worlds".

+Sports

+In March 2026, Man teamed up with two other trans athletes, runner Cal Calamia and swimmer Schuyler Bailar, to compete in the relay at the Ironman 70.3 in Oceanside, California.
+The team placed third out of 200 relay teams.